JohnnyButtersfingers/DodgeHODL-HamBALLERS/README.md

 ```
 These tests rely on **Jest**, **Vitest**, and **Hardhat**.
 Ensure these tools are installed before running.

-If dependencies fail to install (for example in offline environments), run:
+If dependencies fail to install (for example in offline environments), copy a
+pre-populated pnpm store into `scripts/pnpm-store/` and run:

 ```
 scripts/setup-offline.sh
 ```
-This script installs packages from a cached pnpm store.
+This installs packages from the offline store.
+Afterwards, run
+`pnpm install:all` again so each workspace links the cached packages.

 ## Contributing
 Use feature branches and open PRs.
 Lint before pushing.
 See checklist below.